igoose1/xie/content/now.md

 ---
 title: "What I'm doing now (monthly updated)"
 slug: "now"
-date: 2025-01-25
+date: 2025-03-10
 ---

-We're in Penang!
-This is a hometown of Tzeyu, and we have to be here during Chinese New Year or her whole family will hate us.
-I don't mind, I like the place and the family, and Chinese New Year is another reason to prolong holidays!
+We're in Bali!
+Even though I lived in Southeast Asia for 2.5 years, this is my first time being in Indonesia.
+We spent February in the sinking capital, Jakarta, and now came to the "Island of the Gods".

-For the first time, we are renting a whole house!
-I don't even understand a chain of friends which leaded to us getting this place for a month, but I'm very happy.
-Short-term rent of apartments is always a challenge, and I don't even want to share how many hours were spent on exploring and negotiating options...
+Our accommodation isn't any good because we hadn't decided a region where we stay in advance.
+Tzeyu wanted to do a short solo-trip at the beginning of this month and I planned to go to South Bali to try surfing for the first time in my life.
+Later, I'd go to Central Bali and see why Ubud is so famous among nomads.

-Now we have our own garage and a small garden.
-Although, house isn't perfect---city air is burning and we miss an aircon in the living room.
+However, Tzeyu's trip was tougher and shorter than we expected so she came to me earlier and now we are stuck in Seminyak.

-For climbing, we visit our favourite gym where that's all started!
-Some locals even recognized us and were happy to chat when we came back half of the year later!
+Although, we don't complain much about staying in a beach town!
+We both tried surfing and it's a wonderful substitution to bouldering.
+I had about 6 hours with the board already and I see some progress every time I enter the water.

-We launched SendGlitter.my with Tzeyu.
-It's a small e-commerce web-site with "Stupid Glitter Letter" product.
-Not sure what to do with it and customers when we leave Malaysia, and we're about to leave Malaysia already...
-However, it was a fun experience of making a fancy e-com site.
-I'm not even ashamed of its design.
+Tzeyu has a lot of fun with waves too so we marked this Bali trip as a month of surfing.

-I study Chinese vocabulary daily.
-It became easier after setting up Anki and adding my own cards.
-Also, I installed a "4000 Essential English Words" deck, and study it for 10 minutes every day.
-There're so many short English words which I didn't even know!
+We launched and already abandoned SendGlitter.my with Tzeyu.
+It was a small e-commerce web-site with "Stupid Glitter Letter" product.
+It was a fun experience of making a fancy e-com site but we couldn't keep it going from another country.

-After a New Year, we decided to go to Jakarta.
-All around the net says to avoid this dense, polluted and sinking city, which makes me even more excited about the trip!
-Imagine, if we go to the coast, we could be last humans stepping on some rocks before that part of the city drowns!
-Anyway, I need to double-check my stash of masks.
+I study Chinese harder than before but it never becomes easy.
+Writing is my Achilles' heel.
+I grind it with [anki-maobi](https://github.com/jcklie/anki-maobi), and I really like this add-on but Chinese characters just don't stick in my memory.
+For vocabulary, I add words from my lessons with the tutor and this works good.
+Usually I can utilise vocabulary from the last lesson, unless it's a classifier-for-objects-with-a-top-such-as-hats.
+I hate you, 顶.

-Happy New Year again! 🍊
+That's all for now!

 ---

-This is a now-page.
+This is my now-page.
 Read more and see now-pages of others: https://nownownow.com/about

 Find where to find me on the exact date: [where/](/where/)